Mapxus/SDKDoc/map/web/2-map-controllers.md

 });
 ```

-By default when you add the map zoom and compass controller it is put at the top-right of the map.
-You can also choose where to put the map scale on the map:
+* The zoom and compass controller is displayed at the top-right of the map.
+You can also choose where to put the map scale controller on the map:

 ```js
 options('top-left', 'top-right', 'bottom-left', 'bottom-right');